guardian/typerighter/cdk/README.md

-# Welcome to your CDK TypeScript project!
+# Typerighter CDK TypeScript project

-You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`CdkStack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+This directry contains the CDK files used to generate the Typerighter infrastrucure.
+Currently only the Rule-Manager infrastructure is generated in this way.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Useful commands

+ * `yarn synth`       synthesizes the CloudFormation template
- * `npm run build`   compile typescript to js
+ * `yarn build`       Compiles the Typescript to JS
- * `npm run watch`   watch for changes and compile
+ * `yarn watch`       Watch for changes and compile
- * `npm run test`    perform the jest unit tests
- * `cdk deploy`      deploy this stack to your default AWS account/region
- * `cdk diff`        compare deployed stack with current state
- * `cdk synth`       emits the synthesized CloudFormation template